joolstorrentecalo/gitlab-foss/doc/topics/autodevops/index.md

 1. Select **Build > Pipelines**.
 1. To trigger the Auto DevOps pipeline, select **Run pipeline**.

-#### Per instance
+#### At the instance level

 DETAILS:
 **Tier:** Free, Premium, Ultimate
 **Offering:** Self-managed, GitLab Dedicated

-To enable Auto DevOps by default for all projects, you can enable it for the entire instance.
+To enable Auto DevOps by default for all projects, you can enable it at the instance level.
 You can still disable Auto DevOps for each group and project where you don't want to run it.

-Even when disabled for an instance, group Owners and project Maintainers can still enable Auto DevOps for specific groups and projects.
+Even when disabled for an instance, group Owners and project Maintainers can still enable Auto DevOps at the group and project levels.

 Prerequisites: